 Mobility Hub Study

-Using the baseline data collected during Phase 1 of the Mobility Hub Study work program as well as information from the public outreach conducted in the summer/fall of 2021, the Final Draft Mobility Hub Study has been completed and is available for public review.
+Using the baseline data collected during Phase 1 of the Mobility Hub Study work program as well as information from the public outreach conducted in the summer/fall of 2021, the Final Draft Mobility Hub Study was received and filed on April 2, 2022.
 The Final Study considers the unique mobility needs of the Town to identify mobility hub locations and amenities, the process to implement a mobility hub program, and potential funding sources.
 The Study identifies eight mobility hub locations and two initial pilot project program locations.
 Site design and amenities for these two pilot project sites were shaped by the baseline mobility hub data as well as the 2021 community outreach process.
-The Final Study will be introduced to the Planning and Economic Development Commission on March 2, 2022 and Town Council on March 16, 2022.
-Please contact Sandra Moberly at email@example.com with questions or comments.
+Please contact Sandra Moberly at firstname.lastname@example.org with questions or comments.

 Mobility Hub Study Update - August 4, 2021